shreekanti/Ontology-Design/README.md

 # Ontology-Design
-This repository contain ontology design for the Bank Domain.
+This repository contains ontology design for the Bank Domain.